Photoacoustic Contrast AgentsEnable High-resolution Molecular Imaging at Depth

-Exogenous contrast agents are important tools in a variety of imaging modalities including fluorescence, PET/SPECT, CT, MRI and ultrasound.
-They are especially relevant for molecular imaging applications seeking to visualize cellular functions and molecular processes non-invasively, in vivo.
+Exogenous contrast agents are important tools in a variety of imaging modalities including fluorescence, PET/SPECT, CT, MRI and ultrasound for visualizing cellular and molecular processes.
 Furthermore, they can be used for diagnosis and treatment of a variety of diseases.
 Some of these agents are approved for clinical use and thus are ideal for translational research.

-The Vevo LAZR system provides tools for characterizing photoacoustic contrast agents in vitro and in vivo for researchers designing such agents for biomedical applications.
+The Vevo LAZR and LAZR-X systems provide tools for characterizing photoacoustic contrast agents in vitro and in vivo with the Vevo PHANTOM and associated software application for researchers designing agents for biomedical applications.

 - Cancer imaging and therapy